digital-entropy/yalr/readme.md

 ]);
 ```

-### Preloads
+## Preloads

-Preloads always run even though routes been cached.
-It might be the good place to put route model binding and rate limiter there.<br> Example :
+Preloads always run even when routes are cached.
+They're an ideal place for route model binding and rate limiters:

 ```php
 // config/routes.php